DataDog/datadog-agent/docs/agent/secrets.md

 The agent will cache secrets internally in memory to reduce the number of calls (useful in a containerized environment for example).
-The agent calls the executable every time it accesses a configuration check file that contains at least one secret handle for which the secret is not already loaded in memory.
+The agent calls the executable every time it accesses a check configuration file that contains at least one secret handle for which the secret is not already loaded in memory.
 In particular, secrets that have already been loaded in memory do not trigger additional calls to the executable.
-In practice, this means that the agent calls the customer-provided executable once per file that contains a secret handle at startup, and might make additional calls to the executable later if the agent or instance is restarted, or if the agent dynamically loads a new check containing a secret handle (e.g. via Autodiscovery).
+In practice, this means that the agent calls the user-provided executable once per file that contains a secret handle at startup, and might make additional calls to the executable later if the agent or instance is restarted, or if the agent dynamically loads a new check containing a secret handle (e.g. via Autodiscovery).

-By design, the customer-provided executable needs to implement any error handling mechanism that a customer might require.
+By design, the user-provided executable needs to implement any error handling mechanism that a user might require.
 Conversely, the agent will need to be restarted if a secret has to be refreshed in memory (e.g. revoked password).

-This approach which relies on a customer-provided executable has multiple benefits:
+This approach which relies on a user-provided executable has multiple benefits:

 - Guarantees that the agent will not attempt to load in memory parameters for which there isn't a secret handle.
-- Ability for the customer to limit the visibility of the agent to secrets that it needs (e.g. by restraining in the key management backend the list of secrets that the executable can access).
+- Ability for the user to limit the visibility of the agent to secrets that it needs (e.g. by restraining in the key management backend the list of secrets that the executable can access).
 - Maximum freedom and flexibility in allowing users to use any secrets management backend (including open source solutions such as `Vault` as well as closed sources ones) without having to rebuild the agent.
-- Enabling each customer to solve the **initial trust** problem from the agent to their secrets management backend, in a way that leverages their preferred authentication method, and fits into their continuous integration workflow.
+- Enabling each user to solve the **initial trust** problem from the agent to their secrets management backend, in a way that leverages their preferred authentication method, and fits into their continuous integration workflow.

-The following are sample workflows documented by customers.
+The following are sample workflows documented by users.
 They are provided for illustrative purposes, and not as leading practices.
-Each customer should define a workflow that fits their requirements and environment.
+Each user should define a workflow that fits their requirements and environment.

-Customer A manages secrets centrally in a KMS, such as `Hashicorp Vault`.
+User A manages secrets centrally in a KMS, such as `Hashicorp Vault`.
 They store the secret’s path and name as the handle (e.g. `mysql/prod/agent-a`), then provide an executable that establishes trust with the KMS and makes web service calls to it in order to retrieve secrets needed by the agent.
-In this setup, Customer A should was careful to appropriately configure the KMS so that the executable only has read-only access, and only to secrets that the Datadog agent requires.
+In this setup, User A was careful to appropriately configure the KMS so that the executable only has read-only access, and only to secrets that the Datadog agent requires.

-Customer B doesn’t does not wish to provide access to a centralized KMS at run-time.
+User B does not wish to provide access to a centralized KMS at run-time.
 They store an encrypted version of the secret in the configuration file, then provide an executable that can access an encryption key to decrypt it.
-In Customer B's setup, the continuous integration pipeline generates a new symmetric encryption key (e.g. in AWS KMS) for each new instance, uses it to encrypt secrets in the Datadog configuration files by using a templating engine (e.g. consul template), and ensures only the executable on this instance can access the encryption key.
+In User B's setup, the continuous integration pipeline generates a new symmetric encryption key (e.g. in AWS KMS) for each new instance, uses it to encrypt secrets in the Datadog configuration files by using a templating engine (e.g. consul template), and ensures only the executable on this instance can access the encryption key.

-Regardless of the workflow, the customer should **take great care to secure the executable itself**, including setting appropriate permissions and considering the security implications of their executable in their environment.
+Regardless of the workflow, the user should **take great care to secure the executable itself**, including setting appropriate permissions and considering the security implications of their executable in their environment.